Where the Holy

 Therefore, the idea that some are indeed saved outside of visible communion with the Church is not new.

-So Few Saved Outside the Church
+So Few Saved

 The reason the number saved outside the Church is so small as not to be worth mentioning is that the main fountain of Sanctifying Grace is the Sacraments of the Catholic Church, especially the Eucharist.